floriancourgey/blog/_posts/2018-11-21-migrate-from-wordpress-to-jekyll-2.md

 Now each time the site is built, a search.json is created, containing every post along with its title, url, categories and tags.

-XX developed a plugin to display the list of results, based on a simple text search:
+[Christian Fei](https://github.com/christian-fei/Simple-Jekyll-Search) developed a plugin to display the list of results, based on a simple text search:
 ```html
 <input id="search-input" class="form-control mr-sm-2" type="search" placeholder="Search" aria-label="Search">
 <ul id="results-container"></ul>